NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/user_credential_storage.md

       private_key_path: <path to private key pem file>
       public_key_path: <path to public key pem file>

-Using environment variables with the _config.yaml_ bundled into the Anchore provided anchore-engine image is also an option.
+Using environment variables with the _config.yaml_ bundled into the Anchore provided nextlinux-engine image is also an option.
-NOTE: These are *only* valid when using the _config.yaml_ provided in the image due to that file referencing them explicitly as replacement values.
+NOTE: These are _only_ valid when using the _config.yaml_ provided in the image due to that file referencing them explicitly as replacement values.

-    ANCHORE_AUTH_SECRET = the string to use as a secret ANCHORE_AUTH_PUBKEY = path to public key file ANCHORE_AUTH_PRIVKEY = path to the private key file ANCHORE_OAUTH_ENABLED = boolean to enable/disable oauth support ANCHORE_OAUTH_TOKEN_EXPIRATION = the integer value to set number of seconds a token should be valid (default is 3600/1 hr)
+    NEXTLINUX_AUTH_SECRET = the string to use as a secret NEXTLINUX_AUTH_PUBKEY = path to public key file NEXTLINUX_AUTH_PRIVKEY = path to the private key file NEXTLINUX_OAUTH_ENABLED = boolean to enable/disable oauth support NEXTLINUX_OAUTH_TOKEN_EXPIRATION = the integer value to set number of seconds a token should be valid (default is 3600/1 hr)
-    ANCHORE_AUTH_ENABLE_HASHED_PASSWORDS = boolean to enable/disable hashed password storage in the anchore db instead of clear text
+    NEXTLINUX_AUTH_ENABLE_HASHED_PASSWORDS = boolean to enable/disable hashed password storage in the nextlinux db instead of clear text